mayurhd/IGC/README.md

 ## Note:

 Only sem 5 and sem 6 is in use.
-Do register with these 2 classes only.
+Register only with these 2 classes only.

 ## Database name: